SamuelWeiss/SEAM/README.md

 Client Interface:
 -----------------

-Our client works by calling a single setup function that return three anonymous function.
+Our client works by calling a single setup function that returns a single anonymous `get_nodes` function.

-The setup function takes no arguments and returns the following tuple of functions:
+The setup function takes the optional arguments of PubKey, PrivKey and defaults to using ssh keys in the current directory.
+It is expected to return:
-{Message, Upload, Get\_Nodes}
+`{ok, , Get\_Nodes}`

+Once the setup function is called, Message and Get\_Nodes can be invoked.

 The Message function takes 3 arguments:
   - Node: The global name of the node that the message should be sent to
   - Process: the registered name or PID of a process on the remote node the message is intended for
   - Term: the erlang term to be sent

-The Upload function takes no arguments and simply uploads a key to the rsa key server

-The Get\_Nodes function takes no arguments and returns a list of Nodes that have keys in teh key server.
+The Get\_Nodes function takes no arguments and returns a list of Nodes with keys uploaded to the key server.

 Server Interface:
 -----------------